alkhe/fluxette/README.md

 ```

 ### flux.connect([specifier], [identifier])
 `flux.connect` is a class decorator that lets you easily integrate `fluxette` into your React classes.
 It takes an optional function that makes your component state more specific.
 Your specifier does not necessarily need to subscribe to a Store, but if it does, your component will have a nice performance boost due to Store caching.
-It also takes an optional identifier ('flux' by default) that determines what key on your state it will be stored as.
+It also takes an optional identifier ('flux' by default) that determines which key on your state it will be stored as.

 ```js
 import { connect } from './flux';